webxos/macroslow/GLASTONBURY/sakina/sakina_build_guide.markdown

 ```

 **Instructions**:
-- **Purpose**: This file is the entry point for interacting with SAKINA’s services, supporting Neuralink, SOLIDAR™, and archival tasks.
+- **Purpose**: This file is the entry point for interacting with SAKINA’s services, supporting future Neuralink, SOLIDAR™, and archival tasks.
 - **Customization**: Extend `FetchNeuralData` to support other data sources (e.g., Bluetooth mesh) or add new analysis options.
 - **LLM Scaling**: Integrate with Claude-Flow or OpenAI Swarm by adding LLM-specific endpoints in `Analyze`.
 For a full-scale LLM, incorporate PyTorch-based models from `sdk/models/llm/`.
 - **Setup**: Save as `sakina/sakina_client.go` and run `go build` after cloning the repository.